You asked, and we listened! Here are answers to the most commonly asked questions about dairy foods.

 How many servings of dairy do adults and kids need each day?

 Dairy foods can play an important role in every stage of life.
-The DGA recommends 3 servings of lowfat or fat-free milk, cheese or yogurt daily for those 9 years or older, 2 1/2 servings for those 4-8 years old, and 2 servings for those 2-3 years old.
-The DGA does not include alternative beverages (other than soy beverages fortified with calcium, vitamin A and D) in the dairy group because “their overall nutritional content is not similar to dairy milk and fortified soy beverages.”
+The DGA recommends 3 servings of low fat or fat free milk, cheese or yogurt daily for those nine years or older, 2 1/2 servings for those four to eight years old, and 2 servings for those two to three years old.
+One serving of dairy is equal to an 8-ounce glass of milk, a 6 or 8-ounce container of yogurt, or 1 1/2 ounces of natural cheese.

 Is Greek yogurt healthier than regular yogurt?